Welsh republicanism: 2022

 First minister of Wales, Mark Drakeford has stated that there will be future discussions about an elected head of state in Wales, but "not this week" during the period of mourning for the Queen.

 A minority of crowd of protesters opposed to the British monarch attended events in Cardiff that proclaimed the accession of Charles III.
 Upon Charles' visit to Cardiff Castle, a silent protest against the monarchy will be held by trade unions, Labour for an Independent Wales and equality campaigners, led by Bethan Sayed.

 CNN described Wales as the most 'hostile' country to Charles' visit.
 One man said: "While we struggle to heat our homes, we have to pay for your parade."
 King Charles sighed, saying "oh" and turned away.
 The man then said "We pay £100 million a year for you, and for what?".
 Protestors outside Cardiff Castle held banners including the phrases "Abolish the Monarchy", "Citizen not subject", "Democracy now".

 Senedd member for Mid and West Wales region, Cefin Campbell asked in the current "more inclusive" and "egalitarian" society, whether "we need a monarchy at all".

 Laura McAllister, Welsh academic, former international footballer and senior sports administrator has said of the monarchy, "I'm a republican but, if I'm honest, it's pretty low on my own list of priorities.
 A hereditary sovereign most definitely isn't the representation of my nation that I'd choose, but I care more about poverty, education and climate change than I do about this particular debate."

+On 11 December 2022, Mudiad Eryr Wen, a socialist and republican nationalist youth movement, was formed.
+It is known for campaigning for an independent Welsh republic.